fluxninja/aperture/docs/content/use-cases/adaptive-service-protection/adaptive-service-protection.md

 :::note

 Aperture facilitates the observation of health signals from various services.
-For instance, load scheduling can also be implemented based on the health observation of an upstream service in relation to a downstream service.
+For instance, adaptive service protection can also be implemented based on the health observation of an upstream service in relation to a downstream service.

 :::